ArtHitParade

 Their movement is identified from late 1911 as the Blaue Reiter, a striking image that symbolizes in two words the new art better than the complex theories of Kandinsky could have done.

-Franz Marc rejects the modern life which is dominated by the machine.
+Franz Marc also rejects the modern life which is dominated by the machine.
 He seeks truth in Nature.
 His work displays a great diversity of animals, whose symbiosis with nature is a support for a harmony of forms.

 The horse occupies the best place in Marc's art.
 The natural attitude of this animal is varied but always elegant.
 A group of horses is the pretext for building a perfect balance.
 With an image brought by Kandinsky, the horse becomes a powerful symbol of modern art when the two artists create the Der Blaue Reiter movement in 1911.

 Weidende Pferde III (grazing horses III) stages four fiery males, each one in another attitude.
 The coats are red but manes and tails are blue.
 This oil on canvas 61 x 92 cm painted in 1910 was sold for £ 12.3M by Sotheby's on February 5, 2008 from a lower estimate of £ 6M, lot 13.
+The image is shared by Wikimedia.

 Kees van Dongen is the painter of the pleasures of life, with humor and eroticism.
 Coming from the harbor of Rotterdam, he settles in Paris in 1899 and paints scenes and portraits of cabaret.
 He uncovers the breasts of enticing women at the border of vulgarity.